pmem/pmdk/doc/libpmemobj.3.md

 The functions themselves are thread-safe and most of the entry points are too.
 If there are special conditions in which an entry point has to be called, they are explicitly stated in its description.
+The functions propagate the return value of the entry point.
+If either the name or the provided arguments are invalid, -1 is returned.

 Entry points are leafs of a tree-like structure.
 Each one can read from the internal state, write to the internal state or do both.